MaimonLab/SiffPy/siffpy/siffplot/README.md

 ## ROIs

 `ROI` objects are used by the `siffplot` tools to select, analyze, or emphasize particular components of particular frames of `.siff` data.
+More data can be found below and in the README inside the `roi_protocols` directory.
+To learn more about available fitting methods, call `siffpy.siffplot.ROI_extraction_methods()`.

 ## SiffVisualizer